- travel across or through；extend across or through

 - ▪ extend across or through a moving catwalk that traversed a vast cavernous space 同義詞

-- ▪ cross a hill or mountain by means of a series of sideways movements from one practicable line of ascent or descent to another I often use this route, eventually traversing around the cliff
+- ▪ cross a rock face by means of a series of sideways movements from one practicable line of ascent or descent to another I often use this route, eventually traversing around the headwall

-- ▪ ski diagonally across (a slope), with only a slight descent ski patrol workers traverse the slope
+- ▪ ski diagonally across (a slope), losing only a little height ski patrol workers traverse the slope

-- ▪ consider or discuss the whole extent of (a subject) he would traverse a number of subjects and disciplines
+- ▪ consider the whole extent of (a subject) he would traverse a number of subjects and disciplines

-- 2. move (something) back and forth or sideways a probe is traversed along the tunnel
+- 2. move back and forth or sideways a probe is traversed along the tunnel

 - ▪ turn (a large gun or other device on a pivot) to face a different direction.